Management

 The Yanmar Group has aquaculture-related technologies, such as the technology to automatically count fish and their weight using image recognition technology based on data from fish shadows captured by special-purpose underwater cameras, as well as technology to produce triploid oyster seedlings that enable stable shipments.

-In this demonstration test, a remote automatic feeding system was developed using remote control technology used for agricultural and construction machinery that can be controlled from a remote location.
+In this demonstration test, a remote automated feeding system was developed using remote control technology used for agricultural and construction machinery that can be controlled from a remote location.
 The ergonomic design adopted an HMI (Human Machine Interface) that allows the status of multiple fish cages to be checked at a glance, making it possible to efficiently feed multiple fish cages at the same time.
 Since the feeding status can be checked from a remote location, feeding efficiency can be improved and the amount of work can be reduced.
 In addition, with the price of feed continuing to rise due to the social situation, the seawater and feed mixed feeding technology reduces the breakage and chipping of feed during feeding, making efficient feeding possible and is expected to improve feed efficiency.